StBoots/stboots.github.io/README.md

 ##Github for pages

-In order to get the site working live, please follow (this guide.)[https://github.com/yeoman/yeoman/wiki/Deployment]
+In order to get the site working live, please follow: https://github.com/yeoman/yeoman/wiki/Deployment